 The College of Business is proud to boast about its stellar faculty.
-One hundred percent of the College's 39 full-time permanent faculty hold the doctoral degree.
+One hundred percent of the College's tenured faculty members hold the doctoral degree.

 Chairs of Excellence

 The profound academic excellence of the College of Business is further illuminated by the support given to the College by distinguished business leaders and major corporations.